VedantKejariwal/jade/HOWTO.md

 If prompted with a pop-up requesting you to allow Jade access through a firewall or network security system, you should allow access to be granted.
 Otherwise, the server may be inaccessible to you.

 Once everything's ready to go, you can access the server through any web browser of your choosing, such as Google Chrome, Mozilla Firefox, or Microsoft Edge, with the link presented upon the server starting up.

+In addition, it's always a good idea to check on the Python terminal where you host the server occasionally, especially when dealing with [file saving](#schematic-testing--saving-tools) operations to ensure everything went smoothly and no errors appear.
+On rare occassions, the output produced by the web interface doesn't quite match up with what the python server is saying.
+If you end up in this scenario, you should trust the python server's response.

 ### Creating Your First Schematic